XGrammar-2: Dynamic and Efficient Structured Generation Engine for Agentic LLMs: Evaluation

 In this section, we will evaluate the efficiency of grammar compilation and mask generation among several structured generation engines.
 We evaluate two major structures for agent tasks: function calling and response protocols are common scenarios for dynamic structured generation.

 In this part, we choose CONFETTI~\cite{alkhouli2025confetticonversationalfunctioncallingevaluation} as our dataset.
 CONFETTI provides a collection of functions and ground-truth contexts for large language models, consisting of both natural language text and function calls.
 This dataset effectively simulates real-world function-calling scenarios.
 We modify the dataset to two common formats: Llama's tool calling format and OpenAI Harmony Response Format.
 The results are shown in~\autoref{fig: mask_gen_per_token},~\autoref{fig: mask_gen_compilation}.
+Besides, the cache hit rates of \xg are: 71.43\% (Llama's Tool Calling Format and 47.21\% (OpenAI Harmony Response Format).

 The results show that \xg has an advantage in per-token overhead, while llguidance has about 250 us per-token overhead with OpenAI Harmony Response Format and a more than 1000 us per-token overhead with Llama's Tool Calling Format.
 XGrammar also performs well on per-token overhead.
 However, for dynamic structured generation tasks, mask generation engines cannot know all the grammar at the very beginning.
 It will introduce huge overhead if the engine needs a long compilation time.
 The results of compilation time show that \xg has a compilation time of about 10 ms, while XGrammar needs more than 1000 ms to compile. \xg performs well on both per-token overhead and compilation time, which demonstrates that \xg shows superior performance in grammar execution.